 Tradeskills for the min-max crowd

-- Herbalism‘s Lifeblood has been improved and it offers Haste rating (about 2,880 points worth) for 20 seconds.
-In addition, while harvesting M of P herbs you can occasionally find yummy Life Spirits and Water Spirits
+- Herbalism‘s For the gold, or for Inscription or Alchemy, plus while harvesting M of P herbs you can occasionally find yummy Life Spirits and Water Spirits.
+In Draenor you can find Primal Spirits

-- Inscription has the best shoulder enchants, by far.
-Not to mention the ability to create various other items and glyphs.
+- Inscription has shoulder enchants and the ability to create various other items and glyphs.

 Paladin Specs & Leveling